mario44/ESP32-A1S-AudioKit/README.md

 ### Quick Start

-There are two versions of the A1S AudioKit A1S Chip V2.3+ is based on the ES8388 audio chipset before that AC101 was used as audio codec.
+There are two versions of the A1S AudioKit A1S Chip.
+V2.3+ is based on the ES8388 (board V2.2 A1S labeled 2974) audio chipset before that AC101 was used as audio codec.
 The A1S has some features that make it superior to eg the original LyraT4.3.
-Unfortunately you need to add 2 solder bridges to make the ES8388 AudioKit work.
+Unfortunately you need to add 2 solder bridges to make the current ES8388 AudioKit work.
+The boards also differ by I²C GPIOs used and require different driver software.

 You need [version 3.3.1 of ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/v3.3.1/versions.html) to provide the toolchain, the ESP32-LyraT board and headphone connected.